 Laboratory techniques, procedures, and safety will be practiced.

 Students need to have completed two semesters of Algebra II.

-PHYSICS Prerequisite: Algebra II Elective 2 credits

-This course will introduce the student to the physical properties of matter, motion, energy, and force through theory and practical applications, laboratory procedures, problem solving, and mathematical analysis.
+2 credits Prerequisite: Algebra II Elective PHYSICS This course will introduce the student to the physical properties of matter, motion, energy, and force through theory and practical applications, laboratory procedures, problem solving, and mathematical analysis.